RobbieGLewis/powershell-repo/README.md

 # Powershell-Repo

-Various Powershell scraps and scripts for day-to-day tasks.
+Powershell scripts for day-to-day sysadmin and support tasks.

-Not necessarily compatible with all envs - install RSAT for module import errors.